sesamyab/wordpress-sesamy/src/README.txt

 == Changelog ==

 = 2.1.0 =
-* Allow using the Paywall Wizard (instead of the default paywall with buttons)
+* Enable/disable paywall wizard in the edit post screen.
-* Show/Hide Login
+* Enable/disable login button in the edit post screen..

 = 2.0.7 =
 * Fix to always display the content for "None" lock mode